 Investing in NASDAQ ETFs is how many longer-term investors get exposure to the entire index.
 You can do this with share dealing.
 Here, you’d buy upfront, based on the full value of the ETF, and hold until you want to sell.

-You could also trade NASDAQ ETFs on leverage with CFDs, but bear in mind this offers lower liquidity and higher spreads than trading the index directly.
+You could also trade NASDAQ ETFs on leverage, but bear in mind this offers lower liquidity and higher spreads than trading the index directly.
 Leveraged trades mean you can go long or short on NASDAQ ETFs.
 However, total profits or losses can significantly outweigh your margin amount, as both are based on the total position size.

-With CAPEX.com you can trade the largest NASDAQ-100 Index ETF (Invesco), but also Inverse ETFs (ProShares Ultra Short) and Leveraged ETFs (ProShares Ultra).
+With CAPEX.com you can trade the largest NASDAQ-100 Index ETF (Invesco), but also Inverse ETFs (ProShares Ultra Short) and Leveraged ETFs (ProShares Ultra), Tech and Robotics ETFs, Cybersecurity ETFs, or AI ETFs.

 Trade or invest in NASDAQ shares